-No. We need over 700 volunteers to make sure everything runs smoothly.
-You can volunteer to help the day of the Ride.
-You can donate your company's products or services.
-You can sponsor a rider or team.
-Or make a general donation to the Ride for Kids.
-Please contact Ride headquarters in advance to participate.
+No. You can be a vitual rider!
+Tie your fundraising in to another activity, like spinning, walking, or even random acts of kindness.
+You can also volunteer to help the day of the Ride, or donate your company's products or services.
+You can sponsor a rider or team, or even make a general donation to the Ride for Kids.

 Each rider, whether riding independently or as part of a team, is required to raise $1,500.
 Your fundraising helps the Ride for Kids reach new goals and impact more children each year.
 Ask friends, neighbors, and coworkers to sponsor your ride.
 The more people you ask, the more money you will raise for at-risk children in Massachusetts.